t3-nramirez/AzureLabs/Lab1-MigrateYourData/README.md

 ACCOUNT_NAME_COSMOS='(prefix)migrationcosmos'
 ```

-5. Copy the command below and execute it (you can paste in command window with a  right click).
+10. Copy the command below and execute it (you can paste in command window with a  right click).
 This will create the Azure Cosmos DB Account using the Azure CLI (az commands).
 If you set the variables accurately in the previous step, you do not need to change the 'az cosmosdb...' command.
 This command uses the values of those variables when executed

 ```language-bash
 az cosmosdb create --resource-group $RESOURCE_GROUP_COSMOS --name $ACCOUNT_NAME_COSMOS --kind MongoDB --locations regionName=$LOCATION_COSMOS
 ```
 This will take several minutes to complete.
+While you wait for your Cosmos DB instance to spin up,  you can move on to **Setup 4**  - creation of the Azure SQL Database instance.

-When it is finished (you'll see JSON indicating it's done), go into the portal and select `Resource Groups` from the left-pane menu.
+   > **Note:** When the Cosmos DB deployment is finished (you'll see JSON appear in the shell, indicating it's done).
+You could then go into the portal and select `Resource Groups` from the left-pane menu.
 Select the 'Lab-1-xxxx' resource group to see your Cosmos DB account

-While you wait for your Cosmos DB instance to spin up you can move on to the creation of the Azure SQL Database instance

 ### Setup 4 - Create the Azure SQL Database Instance

-You will now create an Azure SQL Database - this is the target PaaS database for your SQL migration
+You will now create an Azure SQL Database - this is the target PaaS database for your SQL migration.

 1. Select the `Create a resource + sign` button in the top-left of the Azure portal
 2. Type 'SQL Database' in the search Fx and press enter